 Plants endangered or of low abundance by some measure are listed in the IUCN Red Data List (an XLS document) of 2005 with changes to 2010 (list courtesy of BSBI website), but this is extremely convoluted to work out and not easy to interpret afterwards either.
 It attempts to classify plant scarcity into several categories, the simplest interpretation of which is:

-- Scare overall, but locally common
+- Scarce overall, but locally common

-- Scare, local, but seldom common
+- Scarce, local, but seldom common

 - Local, and rare